-3. CALIBRATING THE HD9045TR SYSTEM TIMING
+3. CALIBRATING THE 9025TR SYSTEM TIMING

-In order to achieve frame accurate numbering the HD9045TR system timing must be properly calibrated according to the following procedure.
+In order to achieve frame accurate numbering the film system timing must be properly calibrated according to the following procedure.
 It is important to follow the procedure closely as each step depends on the successful completion of the previous step.

-The Biphase accuracy test verifies the basic system connections and allows you to compensate for video delays in the colour corrector, noise reducer and other devices in the system.
+The Biphase accuracy test verifies the basic connections to the telecine and allows you to compensate for film rate and video rate delays in the Telecine, colour corrector, noise reducer and other devices in the system.
+Once this is complete you will calibrate the Head offset values for the KeyKode reader, and verify that these are correct.
+These two steps must be performed for each video standard that you intend to use.

 If you are using an edit controller such as the TLC or POGLE you will also need to calibrate the system edit timing to achieve frame accurate edits and proper 2:3 pulldown control.
-If you are using the system with high definition 24p video, you will also have to calibrate the edit timing to ensure that the edits are occurring at the 6 Hz reference point.
 Consult the relevant manuals for information on how to do this.